 A well-rounded company will likely adopt or practice all of the strategies at some point.
 However, they usually only attempt one strategy at a time.
 Generally, only the top-tier level companies opt to utilize more than one strategy at once.
-They are companies that typically own more resources at their disposal.
+They are companies that typically have more resources at their disposal.

 Organic Growth vs. Inorganic Growth

 Inorganic growth, by comparison, is accomplished by using resources or growth opportunities outside of a company’s own means.
-It includes things like taking loans and entering into mergers and acquisitions.
+It includes things such as taking loans and entering into mergers and acquisitions.
 Inorganic growth almost always relies on securing outside capital or resources but may enable more rapid expansion.
 Organic growth, on the other hand, relies on intrinsic resources and skills to fuel a slower, more natural growth.

 Organic Growth and Understanding a Targeted Client Base

 One of the most fundamentally sound things a company can do to fuel organic growth is to understand its target market.
 Consistent research into the way the target customers/clients think and make decisions helps a company understand where to invest the majority of their funds (into the goods and services most purchased), what new products or services the target clientele would enjoy and use, and tailoring the marketing and pricing of products and services toward the clientele who are most frequently patrons.